-(1) In order to build the habits that fit your ideal self, join a community of people that have those habits, a tribe that you already have something in common with.
+(1) To build the habits that fit your ideal self, join a community of people that have those habits, a tribe with that you already have something in common.
 Maintaining your desired behaviour is easy when your tribe exhibits it.

-(2) At the same time, be aware of the influence of others on your behaviour, as we tend to follow the crowd, and change our opinions or behaviours to fit in, to belong.
+(2) At the same time, be aware of the influence of others on your behaviour, as we tend to follow the crowd and change our opinions or behaviours to fit in and to belong.
 (3) Especially the powerful and influential have a great pull on what habits we adopt, as we want to imitate their success.
-Copying their habits or behaviours might be a path to take us there.
+So copying their habits or behaviours might be a path to take us there.

-If you want to break a bad habit, make it unattractive, or reframe your habits.
-According to James Clear, simply changing your language from “I need to go to work” to “I get to go to work” can influence our mindset and our attitude towards behaviours that we want in our lives.
+If you want to break a bad habit, make it unattractive, or reframe your patterns.
+For example, according to James Clear, changing your language from “I need to go to work” to “I get to go to work” can influence our mindset and attitude towards our desired behaviours.

 3. Make it easy

 The third law of habit change is to make it easy.
-That means to drop out of the analysis paralysis state and get to actually doing the new habit.
+That means dropping out of the analysis paralysis state and actually doing the new habit.
 As Voltaire said, the best is the enemy of the good.

-James makes a very interesting distinction between being in motion and taking action (and it painfully hits home for me): being in motion involves planning, strategising, learning, which produces no results; taking action is the only way to deliver an outcome.
+James makes a fascinating distinction between being in motion and taking action (and it painfully hits home for me): being in motion involves planning, strategising, and learning, which produces no results; taking action is the only way to deliver an outcome.

-Why do we spend so much time being in motion and so little in taking action?
-I am pretty sure you have a lot of things planned – things to do, articles to write, apps to build, and so on.
-It seems that preparing to get something delays failure, while getting something done might move us closer to fail.
+Why do we spend so much time in motion and take little action?
+I am sure you have many things planned – things to do, articles to write, apps to build, and so on.
+Preparing to get something delays failure, while getting something done might move us closer to collapse.
 It’s the fear of failure that keeps us in the planning stage.

 Remember one essential thing: habits build on frequency, not time.
-That’s why there is no real answer to the question – how much time does it take for a new habit to form?
-It’s more about repeating that habit enough times until it becomes routine, like brushing your teeth.
+That’s why there is no real answer to the question – how long does it take for a new habit to form?
+Instead, it’s more about repeating that habit enough times until it becomes routine, like brushing your teeth.

-How do you make a habit easy, as little-energy consuming as possible?
-You have to make your habits so easy, that you’ll do them even if you don’t feel like it.
+How do you make a habit easy, as low energy as possible?
+First, you must make your habits so easy that you’ll do them even if you don’t like them.

 On the tough days, it’s crucial to have as many things working in your favor as possible so that you can overcome the challenges life naturally throws your way.
 The less friction you face, the easier it is for your stronger self to emerge.
 The idea behind make it easy is not to only do easy things.
 The idea is to make it as easy as possible in the moment to do things that payoff in the long run.Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones, by James Clear

-- practice environment design: if you need to focus, turn of Facebook, notifications, email; if you want to journal daily, leave your notebook on the kitchen table (for me, it’s the first thing I’m going to look at in the morning); if you’re learning to draw, leave your drawing tools and notebooks on top of your desk, etc.
+- Practice environment design: if you need to focus, turn off Facebook, notifications, and email; if you want to journal daily, leave your notebook on the kitchen table (for me, it’s the first thing I’m going to look at in the morning); if you’re learning to draw, leave your drawing tools and notebooks on top of your desk, etc.

-- start small: use the two-minute rule (you shouldn’t start a new habit that takes less than two minutes): creating a habit to read before bed will turn into I will read one page before sleep; doing thirty minutes of yoga will turn into I will take out my yoga mat; running for half an hour will become I will tie my running shoes.
-This way, a new habit doesn’t feel like a challenge, and it’s entirely doable (and easy).
+- Start small: use the two-minute rule (you shouldn’t start a new habit that takes less than two minutes): creating a habit of reading before bed will turn into I will read one page before sleep; doing thirty minutes of yoga will turn into I will take out my yoga mat; running for half an hour will become I will tie my running shoes.
+This way, a new habit doesn’t feel like a challenge and is entirely doable (and easy).

-The point of making a habit easy – the two-minutes rule – is not to build light, two-minutes habits, but to master the act of showing up.
+Making a habit easy – the two-minute rule – is not to build light, two-minute habits but to master the act of showing up.
 You show up for your habits, you are the person who has that habit (reinforcing your identity).

 How do you scale from a tiny habit to a long-term behaviour change?
 James proposes habit shaping:

-- you advance to the next, intermediate step, and repeat the process, still focusing on the first two minutes, and mastering that stage before you move on to the next
+- You advance to the next intermediate stSo you and repeat the process, still focusing on the first two minutes, and mastering that stage before you move on to the next

 4. Make it satisfying